 Ultimate Frisbee History in Canada

-Disc Golf History in the U.S. and Canada
+History of Disc Golf in Canada

 Home page: The History of Frisbee and Disc Sports

-Note: This information was referenced and time-lined from disc sport historical and biographical articles including U.S. and Canadian Disc Sports Hall of Fame inductions, Disc Sports Player Federations and other historical resources.
-This article was researched, written and compiled by Frisbee and disc sports historians.
+Note: This information was referenced and time-lined from disc sport historical and biographical articles including U.S. and Canadian Disc Sports Hall of Fame inductions, Disc Sports Player Federations, and other historical resources.
+This article was researched, written, and compiled by Frisbee and disc sports historians.
 The history in this document may change as events and people are added.
-Linking or reproducing in whole or part is permitted.
-For more information contact: email@example.com
+Linking or reproduction in whole or part with proper linked crediting is permitted (discsportshistory.com).
+For more information, contact: firstname.lastname@example.org

-© 2019 Disc Sports History.
+© 2022 Disc Sports History.
 All rights reserved.